Medal of Honor: Appearance

-There are three versions of the Medal of Honor, one for each of the military departments of the Department of Defense (DoD): the Department of the Army, Department of the Navy (Naval Service), and Department of the Air Force (Air and Space Forces).
+There are three versions of the Medal of Honor, one for each of the military departments of the Department of War (DoW): the Department of the Army, Department of the Navy (including the Navy, Marine Corps, and Coast Guard), and Department of the Air Force (Air and Space Forces).
 Members of the Coast Guard, part of the Department of Homeland Security, are eligible to receive the Naval version.
-Each medal is constructed differently and the components are made from gilding metals and red brass alloys with some gold plating, enamel, and bronze pieces.
-The United States Congress considered a bill in 2004 which would require the Medal of Honor to be made with 90% gold, the same composition as the lesser-known Congressional Gold Medal, but the measure was dropped.
+Each medal is constructed differently, and the components are made from gilding metals and red brass alloys with some gold plating, enamel, and bronze pieces.
+The United States Congress considered a bill in 2004 which would require the Medal of Honor to be made with 90% gold, the same composition as the lesser-known Congressional Gold Medal, but the bill did not pass Congress.

 Army variant

 The Army's version is described by the Institute of Heraldry as "a gold five-pointed star, each point tipped with trefoils, 1+1/2 in wide, surrounded by a green laurel wreath and suspended from a gold bar inscribed VALOR, surmounted by an eagle.
 In the center of the star, Minerva's head surrounded by the words UNITED STATES OF AMERICA.
 On each ray of the star is a green oak leaf.
 On the reverse is a bar engraved THE CONGRESS TO with a space for engraving the name of the recipient."
 The pendant and suspension bar are made of gilding metal, with the eye, jump rings, and suspension ring made of red brass.
 The finish on the pendant and suspension bar is hard enameled, gold plated, and rose gold plated, with polished highlights.